 Reviewing RotoQL - Is a Paid Subscription Worth it?

-In this RotoQL review, you've learned that it is a robust tool that can help you research and create quality DFS lineups.
+In this RotoQL review, you've learned that it is a robust tool that can help you research and create high-performing DFS lineups.
 However, it is not some magical software that will make you an instant millionaire.

 RotoQL puts more data into your hands so you can create optimal lineups more efficiently.
 If you love playing DFS, but you want to make your research phase more efficient, RotoQL could be the tool for you.